BLOG

 The use of DUI checkpoints in Pennsylvania has become controversial.
 While those in favor of checkpoints consider the stops to be deterrents to drunk driving, others believe that roadblocks intrude upon a person’s constitutional rights.
 However, a DUI roadblock is indeed considered constitutional so long as it meets the following requirements:

-• Nondiscriminatory methods of stopping cars must be used at DUI checkpoints.
-Officers can stop every car, every other car, every fourth car, etc. But, whatever method chosen for stopping cars must be nondiscriminatory against the drivers.
+- Nondiscriminatory methods of stopping cars must be used at DUI checkpoints.
+Officers can stop every car, every other car, every fourth car, etc. But whatever method is chosen for stopping cars must be nondiscriminatory against the drivers.

-• The stop must be brief and it cannot include a search of the vehicle or its occupants (unless if officers find probable cause to do so).
+- The stop must be brief, and it cannot include a search of the vehicle or its occupants (unless officers find probable cause to do so).

 Resisting Arrest